robric/eda-testing/README.md

           https://C-5CG53743Q8.localdomain:9443
 --> INFO: EDA is launched
 ```
 And that's all, this is installed.
-However, this is kubecentric, it is a good idea to add the path for kubectl in the WSL instance.
+Notwithstanding, it is a good idea to add the path for kubectl in the WSL instance and edactl which is a handy wrapper to interact with the system.

 ```
-clab@C-5CG53743Q8:~/playground$ cd
+cd
-clab@C-5CG53743Q8:~$ echo 'export PATH=$PATH:/home/clab/playground/tools/' >> ~/.bashrc
+echo 'export PATH=$PATH:/home/clab/playground/tools/' >> ~/.bashrc
+echo "source <(kubectl completion bash)" >>.bashrc echo "alias edactl='kubectl -n eda-system exec -it $(kubectl -n eda-system get pods \
+-l eda.nokia.com/app=eda-toolbox -o jsonpath="{.items[0].metadata.name}") \
+-- edactl'" >>.bashrc
-clab@C-5CG53743Q8:~$ source .bashrc
+source .bashrc
-clab@C-5CG53743Q8:~$ kubectl version
-Client Version: v1.33.1
-Kustomize Version: v5.6.0
-Server Version: v1.33.1
-clab@C-5CG53743Q8:~$
 ```

+### Install Adds-on

 Interestingly with this install, k9s is already there too.